landlab/landlab/docs/correcting_python_version.rst

 Resolving the problem:
 >>>>>>>>>>>>>>>>>>>>>>

-There are two ways to fix this problem; and easy way, and a hard way.
+There are two ways to fix this problem; an easy way, and a hard way.
 Try the easy one first!

 .. _the_easy_way: